iuliagroza/spoof.io/README.md

 # spoof.io
-Spoofing & layering detection in algorithmic trading using Proximal Policy Optimization
+Detector of spoofing in algorithmic trading using Proximal Policy Optimization